hack4peace/IP-GETTER/README.md

 3. bash ip-getter.sh
 # HOW TO USE
 step 1.
 Choose any option (but I will prefer you to use number 2 ngrok) step 2.
-Start your hotspot if you are choosing ngrok step 3.
+Open your hotspot if you are choosing ngrok step 3.
 Copy the link and send to your victim.
 ############That's all nothing more...###########
 THANKS FOR USING THIS TOOL 😊